wildonion/gem/README.md

 ## 🚧 WIP

+* setup TLS or noise protocol for `hyper` and `ws` server in code also setup it up inside the HAproxy configuration file.

 * sharding and scaling mechanism for `ws` server.

 * complete the **CPI** call from ticket program to whitelist after successful reservation.